Accenture/AmpliGraph/docs/ampligraph.latent_features.rst

 Regularizers
 --------------

-AmpliGraph includes a number of regularizers that can be used with the loss functions defined above.
+AmpliGraph includes a number of regularizers that can be used with the :ref:`loss function <loss>`.
+:class:`LPRegularizer` supports L1, L2, and L3.

 .. autosummary::
     :toctree: generated